mukhatarsheik/bemajorproject/combination circuit.md

 4.VVP FILE to show the graphical wave of ckt as per the i/p and o/p

-5.NOW ADD SKY130_LIB FILE from my s
+5.NOW ADD SKY130_LIB FILE from my sky130 file reporitory